maryclaireteahan/letseat/README.md

 - [CSS](https://en.wikipedia.org/wiki/CSS)  was used to style the site.
 - [Django](https://www.djangoproject.com/) was the framework that was used.
 - [Python](https://en.wikipedia.org/wiki/Python_(programming_language)), django is a python framework.
-- [Bootstrap](https://en.wikipedia.org/wiki/Bootstrap_(front-end_framework)) was also used to style the site.
-- [JavaScript](https://en.wikipedia.org/wiki/JavaScript) was used for interactiveness.
+- [JavaScript](https://en.wikipedia.org/wiki/JavaScript) was used for interactiveness with the messages.
 - [Gitpod](https://www.gitpod.io/about) was used to create this site and then push everything to github.
 - [Heroku](https://en.wikipedia.org/wiki/Heroku) is used to host this site.
 - [Github](https://en.wikipedia.org/wiki/GitHub) was used to store the code.
 - [Git](https://en.wikipedia.org/wiki/Git) was used for version control.
 - [Cloudinary](https://cloudinary.com/) was used to store the images.
 - [ElephantSQL](https://www.elephantsql.com/) was used to store the database.
-- [Grammarly](https://app.grammarly.com/) was used to check typography.
 - - -

 ## Libraries